Permanent Damage and Chronic Pain Accident Attorneys Mercer County NJ

 When someone is in an accident due to another’s negligence or fault, experts recommend that they wait until they have arrived at maximum medical improvement before submitting a letter demanding compensation to the responsible party’s insurance provider.
-This demand letter includes a proposed amount of compensation, and if the victim hasn’t completely recovered from their injuries to the full extent medical providers expect them to heal, they won’t know how much to demand.
+This demand letter includes a proposed amount of compensation.
+If the victim hasn’t completely recovered from their injuries to the full extent medical providers expect them to heal, they won’t know how much to demand.

-In some cases, a victim does not fully recover to their pre-accident physical health.
-Chronic pain or permanent damage, is, unfortunately, a reality for some people.
-By the time they reach maximum medical improvement the providers believe is possible, they still suffer from pain, limitation to mobility, or other impairments that negatively impact their daily life.
+In some cases, a victim does not fully recover from their pre-accident physical health.
+Chronic pain or permanent damage is, unfortunately, a reality for some people.
+By the time they reach maximum medical improvement, the providers believe is possible, they still suffer from pain, limitation to mobility, or other impairments that negatively impact their daily life.
 Such impairments may even limit their capacity to work as they had before the accident, adversely affecting their job prospects and income, as well as negatively impact their lifestyle.
-Permanent damage and chronic pain are considered compensable harm in the eyes of New Jersey law, just as medical expenses, lost wages, and some cases of pain and suffering are.
+Permanent damage and chronic pain are considered compensable harm in New Jersey law’s eyes, just as medical expenses, lost wages, and some cases of pain and suffering are.

 What are some causes of residual impairment?

 As one could imagine, there is a myriad of ways in which residual impairment could be caused in an accident, even with the presence of high-quality medical attention and the latest technology.
-Common causes of chronic impairment and permanent damage are damage to the spinal cord or column, as well as damage to the joints.
+Common causes of chronic impairment and permanent damage are damage to the spinal cord or column and damage to the joints.
 Because both the spinal cord and the joints lose strength and resilience as one age, any significant damage to them is often irreversible to an extent.